- Undergraduate Students

 - Postgraduate Students

-- The International Handbook will be sent to students prior to arrival; this is also available on the university website.
+- The International Handbook is available via the university website.

 - Airport pick-up services are provided from Manchester airport.